kuzlik340/stm32-dino-game/README.md

 ## How to run code
 1. Download the code from this repository and open it in stm32CubeIDE
 2. Check all wiring!
-3. If you are using platfromio and as the board blackpill v.2.0 put in platformio.ini file this:
+3. If you are using platfromio and as the board blackpill v 2.0 put in platformio.ini file this:
 ```
 [env:blackpill_f411ce]
 platform = ststm32